sleeplessinc/dadu/README.md

 At this point, you can now drag and drop files onto the target element to upload a file.

-When a file is successfully uploade, the "cbSent" function receives an object, that looks something like this:
+When a file is successfully uploaded, the "cbSent" function receives an object, that looks something like this:

 	{